Skip to Content

 5. One way to prevent fire is to keep Your Mulch beds moist

-To ensure your safety from a fire outbreak, keeping your mulch beds wet is vital.
+Keeping your mulch beds wet is vital to ensure your safety from a fire outbreak.
 And this is particularly relevant during the dry season.
 This is because this period increases the likelihood of your mulch igniting.

 As such, regularly water your mulches to prevent fire outbreaks.